-- During the highest activity levels (working hours on working days), the greatest BC differences were observed.
-Over the ten-year monitoring period, the median BC difference was 0.242 μg/m3 (mean differences of 0.363 μg/m3) lower at the Community site when the winds were from the landfill.
-For all other working categories, BC concentrations were lower at the Community site when winds were from the landfill, suggesting that a landfill contribution to BC levels at the Community site was not evident (as evident for PM10). - BC concentrations were higher at the Community site than at the Landfill site when the wind was from the SoCAB in all working hour categories, but they were slightly lower during non-working hour categories.
-This suggests increased regional BC concentrations contributing to BC levels at the Community site.
+During the highest activity levels (working hours on working days), the greatest BC differences were observed.
+Over the 12-year monitoring period, the median BC difference was 0.230 μg/m3 (mean difference of 0.336 μg/m3) lower at the Community site when the winds were from the landfill.
+For all other working categories, BC concentrations were lower at the Community site when winds were from the landfill, suggesting that a landfill contribution to BC levels at the Community site was not evident (as evident for PM10).
+During the highest activity levels over Year 12, the median BC difference was 0.200 μ g/m3 (mean difference of 0.134 μ g/m3) lower at the Community site when the winds were from the landfill.

-15 Vaughn D.L. and Roberts P.T.
+12 Vaughn D.L. and Roberts P.T.
 (2009) Second annual report of ambient air quality monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School.
 Prepared for the Planning Department, City of Los Angeles, CA, by Sonoma Technology, Inc., Petaluma, CA, STI-907032-3671-AR, August.